 Days 7-8: We make our way to Rotorua after a visit to the Auckland War Memorial.
 In this volcanic valley there is time to explore the hot springs and geyser park.

-Days 9-10: Board the coach to Rotorua stopping at Huka Falls and view the Maori rock carvings.
-Enjoy a walking tour Art Deco Napier and visit the Hawke’s Bay wine district.
+Days 9-10: Board the coach to Napier, stopping at Huka Falls and viewing the Maori rock carvings.
+Enjoy a walking tour of Art Deco Napier and visit the Hawke’s Bay wine district.

 Days 11-13: Continue south through Wairarapa Valley stopping at Mount Bruce Wildlife Centre to view the local fauna.
 Visit charming Martinborough and sample some wines before enjoying an evening performance in Wellington.
 Explore Wellington from the summit to the waterfront.

 The tour starts at 3.30pm on Sunday, March 13, at the departure gate at Auckland Airport for the domestic flight to Kerikeri.
 The tour ends after breakfast on Friday, March 25, in our

 Included meals are shown with the symbols B, L and D.

 Sunday 13 March: Arrival